 Delivering Program Intervention

-- Obtain consent from individuals to enter into a working relationship
+- Obtain consent from individuals to enter into working relationship.

-- Clarify areas of need, available resources and sources of supports and develop a plan in collaboration with individuals
+- Clarify areas of need, available resources and sources of supports and develop a plan in collaboration with individual.

-- Utilizing online case management system, track & document required program activities during visit, but no later than 48 hours of the occurrence
+- Utilizing online case management system, track & document required program activities during visit, but no later than 48 hours of occurrence.

 Health System Pilot Work